 Safety will certainly be the dominating hybrid event trend.
 Not only is it important to stop the spread of coronavirus but it will also play a big role in your audience’s decision whether they will attend your event.
 This trend is also mandatory, therefore must be taken seriously.

 An alternative to that would be digital health screening prior to entering the site.
 There are apps on the market designed for events that send attendees automated daily screenings directly to their phones.
 Not only is this an easy way to keep track of health data and keep attendees safe, but it also gives them reassurance that their safety matters to you.
+Additionally, ensure that social distancing measures remain in place at the event space.

 Most of the options are stand-alone apps, although there are a few that can be incorporated into existing event apps.
 We foresee this number growing soon.